vp89/vp89.github.io/_posts/2021-09-08-full-stack-sum-types-with-typescript-rust-and-postgres.md

 }
 ```

-This would allow your code to deal with previously encoded variants where this field didn't exist.
-You could then "backfill" this field into the existing JSON encoded values using some code like this:
+This would allow the code to deal with previously encoded variants where this field didn't exist.
+You could then "backfill" this field in the database, amending the existing JSON encoded values using some code like this:

 ```
 UPDATE content_entries